-Jade Burns, PhD, RN, CPNP-PC, has undergraduate and graduate degrees in nursing from the University of Michigan and the University of Pennsylvania.
-She completed her PhD in Nursing at the University of Michigan School of Nursing in 2016.
-Dr. Burns has over ten years of experience working with children and youth ages 0-21 in a variety of clinical and academic settings ranging from the emergency room to several public schools within Metro Detroit.
-She is the former director of Healthy Teens Community Care Center, an adolescent school-linked clinic in the heart of Detroit.
+Dr. Burns holds a Bachelors of Science in Nursing (BSN) from the University of Michigan, a Master’s of Science degree in Nursing (MSN-pediatric nurse practitioner, primary care) from the University of Pennsylvania and a Doctorate of Philosophy (Ph.D.) in Nursing from the University of Michigan.
+Dr. Burns has over ten years experience working with youth ages 0-21 in a variety of clinical, community-based and academic settings.
+She is the former Director of Healthy Teens Community Care Center, an adolescent school-linked clinic in the heart of Detroit.
 The clinic is part of a larger non-profit, Detroit Community Health Connection (DCHC).
 Her area of expertise in clinical practice as a pediatric nurse practitioner is adolescent health care, family planning, health promotion, and STI prevention.
-During her time in the non-profit sector she was afforded the opportunity to work closely with DCHC executive staff and community and academic partners to create service-learning experiences to expose healthcare professionals and students to work in underserved areas.
-Dr. Burns was previously selected as a Paul Ambrose Scholar through the Association for Prevention Teaching and Research as well as a McNeil Scholar through the National Association of Pediatric Nurse Practitioners.
-She is also a proud American Association Colleges of Nursing (AACN) Jonas Scholar Alumni.
+During her time in the non-profit sector, she worked closely with DCHC executive staff and community and academic partners to create service-learning experiences to expose healthcare professionals and students to work in underserved areas.
+Dr. Burns is a former Paul Ambrose Scholar through the Association for Prevention Teaching and Research as well as a McNeil Scholar through the National Association of Pediatric Nurse Practitioners.
+She is also a proud alumnus of both the National Health Service Corp and American Association Colleges of Nursing (AACN) Jonas Scholar program.

-Career Interests: Dr. Burns looks forward to having career that will build upon her current research practice, a career that will allow her to translate her findings and experiences to the clinic and classroom as faculty in an institution of higher education to nursing and other health disciplines.
+Career Interests: Dr. Burns looks forward to having a career that will build upon her current research practice, one that will allow her to translate her findings and experiences to the clinic and classroom as faculty in an institution of higher education in nursing and other health disciplines.

-Research Interests: As a scholar Dr. Burns is interested in innovative approaches using community based participatory research and technology to improve healthcare and outcomes among adolescents at community health care centers.
-She has secondary interest in improving nursing practice and training programs in underserved areas.
+Research Interests: As a scholar, Dr. Burns is interested in innovative approaches using community-engaged research and technology (e.g., social media, mobile apps, messaging) to improve health care and sexual health outcomes among adolescents at community health care centers.
+She has a secondary interest in improving nursing practice and training programs in underserved areas.

 Dr. Kristen Choi is a registered nurse (RN) who obtained her Bachelor of Science and PhD degrees in nursing from the University of Michigan in an accelerated BS-PhD program.
 Her doctoral education was supported by a National Research Service Award (F31) from the Eunice K. Shriver National Institute for Child Health and Human Development at the National Institutes of Health and the Rita & Alex Hillman Foundation through the Hillman Scholars Program in Nursing Innovation.
 She studies trauma-informed service delivery, traumatic stress, and dissociative disorders among children who have experienced maltreatment, as well as other types of complex trauma and interpersonal violence.
 Dr. Choi has conducted quantitative and qualitative research studies in the US, Europe, and Africa on a variety of topics related to traumatic stress and service delivery for trauma survivors, including human trafficking, child abuse and neglect, and trauma-informed nursing care in perinatal settings.
 Her dissertation research project, “Service usage typologies among trauma-exposed children: The roles of PTSD and dissociation,” was conducted at the National Center for Child Traumatic Stress at the Duke University School of Medicine.
 She used a national clinical dataset from the National Child Traumatic Stress Network to identify patterns of service utilization across healthcare, mental health, school, juvenile justice, and social service sectors and to investigate co-occurring PTSD and dissociation symptoms among trauma-exposed adolescents.